diagrams/diagrams-doc/doc/arrow.rst

 Optional and named parameters
 -----------------------------

-Most of the arrow functions take an `opts` pararameter (see `Faking optional named parameters`__) of type ArrowOpts, these functions typically have companion funcions that use a default set of ArrowOpts.
+Most of the arrow functions take an `opts` parameter (see `Faking optional named parameters`__) of type `ArrowOpts`, these functions typically have companion functions that use a default set of `ArrowOpts`.
 For example the functions `arrow'` and `arrow`.
 The former takes and `opts` parameter and the latter does not.
 In this tutorial whenever we mention a function with a single quote (`'`) at the end, there is a sister function without the quote that